FlippieCoetser/Environment/README.md

 3. `cache.env.variable` - Caches the value of an environment variable by name, for current R session.
 4. `clear.env.variable` - Clears the value of an environment variable by name, for current R session.

-Structural Validation of inputs are performed.
-Meaningful error messages are thrown to guide the user to troubleshoot any mistakes.
+Structural Validation of inputs are performed with meaningful error messages thrown to guide the user to troubleshoot any mistakes.

 > Note: This package is [Standard](https://github.com/hassanhabib/The-Standard) compliant package.

 ## Installation

-At the time of writing this README, this `Environment` R-Package is not available on CRAN.
+This `Environment` R-Package is not available on CRAN.
 Use `devtools` to either install from GitHub or Build and Install Locally:

 ### Install via GitHub